SuperOfficeDocs/superoffice-docs/user-guide/en/user-management/role/create-role.md

 3. In the **Create roles** screen, enter the following information:
     * **Name**: Enter a descriptive name for the role.
     * **Description**: Enter a description for the role.
-    * **Copy rights from role**: If you want to copy the rights from an existing role, select a role in this list.
+    * **Copy rights from role**: To copy the rights from an existing role, select a role in this list.
 Start typing in this field to search for a role.

 4. Click **OK**.
 The role is created.